edina/nbexchange/README.md

 You need to write this method for your own application.

+If you do not, the server will raise an internal exception, and fail with an HTTP-500 error.

 Notice that the example above creates the class that provides the method in the config file.

 See below for more details on that.